Consensys/eth-lightwallet/README.md

 ### `keystore.exportPrivateKey(address, pwDerivedKey)`

 Given the derived key, decrypts and returns the private key corresponding to `address`.
 This should be done sparingly as the recommended practice is for the `keystore` to sign transactions using `signing.signTx`, so there is normally no need to export private keys.

+## `upgrade` Function definitions

+### `keystore.upgradeOldSerialized(oldSerialized, password, callback)`

+Takes a serialized keystore in an old format and a password.
+The callback takes the upgraded serialized keystore as its second argument.

 ## `signing` Function definitions